callingmedic911/rw-example-qr-code-generator/README.md

 - Create a page with `yarn rw g page Home`.
 Update `web/Routes.ts` to handle root path `/` to this page.
 - Use command `yarn rw g component <name>`.
 It will generate component, test and storybook files.
 This project used this command for `Button`, `QRGenerator` and `TabSelector`.
 - Dev time!
 Code up and style the components in `web/src/components/`.
 Add more tests.
+- While dev-ing, run `yarn rw type-check web --no-prisma` to run check for any warning/error in project.
+Use `yarn rw test web --no-db-push` to run the tests.
 - Lastly to deploy, setup with `yarn rw setup deploy netlify`.
 Modify `netlify.toml` and update `command`  to `command = "yarn rw deploy netlify --no-prisma --no-data-migrate"` since we don't need don't have any side, therefore no DB.
 - Open Netlify, select the repo.
 Deploy.
 Done!